openblox/openblox/README.md

 ## Troubleshooting ##
 If you have any issues with OpenBlox, feel free to pop in on IRC, and we'll see what we can do.
 We're in the #OpenBlox channel, on Freenode.
-If you find a bug that you'd like to report, or want to request a feature, you should probably go and check out our [bug tracker](https://myzillawr.tk/bugzilla/).

 ## Compiling ##
 Make sure that you've initialized submodules before attempting to compile the OpenBlox client.